ldp-uchicago/docs/sphinx/guides/HOT-and-Domain-Coding/overview.rst

 Four Types of HOT
 =================

 #.
 Inference: Deriving a conclusion not otherwise given by using known (or logical) premises

 #.
 Abstraction: A mental framework or model that is used to facilitate the process of cognition and perception, and successfully apply categories and organization to a concept - from the specific to the general.

 #.
 Comparison: Uses an explicit framework of speech to point out a similarity or difference between two representations: source and analog

 #.
 Hierarchy: An arrangement of categories (concepts), with a superordinate and subordinate framework; kinds of things - from the general to the specific

-Every HOT in speech is either an "ask" or a "give"
+Every HOT in speech is coded as an "ask" or a "give"
 ===================================================
 If a HOT in speech is not an ask, then it is a give.
-An ask is usually in the form of a question (e.g. "why are you doing that?" "how are these similar?" "is a brownie a kind of cookie?") but can also be statements that clearly demand a response (e.g. "tell me why you're doing that.").
+An ask is usually in the form of a question (e.g., "why are you doing that?", "how are these similar?", "is a brownie a kind of cookie?") but can also be statements that clearly demand a response (e.g., "tell me why you are doing that.").
 If it's demanding a response, it's an ask.
-Otherwise it's a give.

 Surface vs. Structure
 ======================
 Every HOT utterance is coded either as a structure HOT or a surface HOT.
 See specific pages for each type of HOT for further examples of surface vs. structure.

-If an utterance is both surface and structure, you will only mark one, and structure will trump surface.
+#.
+If an utterance is both surface and structure, then structure trumps surface.

-    How options are being described demonstrates underlying structure of construct.
+#.
+The depth of description provided will determine if an utterance is surface or structure.

-        I wonder what we could put in there is surface It’s a round hole and two inches deep, I wonder what we could put in there is structure If you aren't sure what an utterance means, code as surface, especially when calling speech HOT means giving the child the benefit of the doubt.
+#.
+If you aren't sure what an utterance means, code as surface.